snhobbs/inkscape-freecad-labels/README.md

 + Export to SVG and read with inkscape
 + Design Label
 + Run make file which exports the different versions
-+ Fix intersection in paths and seperate paths like is
++ Fix intersection in paths (select intersecting parts -> union) and seperate paths like is (ctrl-a + "split paths" works)
-+ Select strokes and turn them into paths
++ Select strokes and turn them into paths (ctrl+a + "stroke to path")
 + Run freecad transformation script
++ Open the freecad document and export the part group to a step file.
+If the paths are connected in a single step body the cut fails; they must be grouped as parts.
-+ Export all the objects to a step file
++ Export the parts to a step file
 + Embed or cut into object